ongr-io/ApiBundle/Resources/doc/configuration.md

 - `manager` - elasticsearch manager name, e.g. `es.manager.default`

+- `commands` - Exposes index create, drop, schema update commands through an api.
+More about how to access them look in [endpoint commands][4] part.
+> **Commands are disabled by default**.
+In this example they are enabled for `v1` default endpoint, but they wont be accessible through custom endpoint.
+When they are enabled all commands are added, but that can be changed with inner commands array.

 - `documents` - exposed documents to API.
 Read more about defining elasticsearch documents [here][1].
 For each document you can also define a custom controller with custom logic for your API and methods which will be available.
 > About custom controllers read more [here][2].